lixmk/Concierge/README.md

 EH400-exploit.sh

-	This scripts modified exploits the HID discoveryd vulnerability on a vulnerable HID Edge EVo EH400 to replace the .htpasswd file with a password of your choosing.
+	This scripts exploits the HID discoveryd vulnerability on a vulnerable HID Edge EVo EH400 to replace the .htpasswd file with a password of your choosing.
 	The original .htpasswd files is backed up to allow for restoration to original settings.
 (EH400-cleanup.sh)